ppy/osu-wiki/news/2026/2026-02-18-osumania-7k-world-cup-2026-semifinals-recap.md

     </audio>
 </div>

 [Seisen](https://osu.ppy.sh/beatmapsets/2501764#mania/5504387) is the most recent contribution to osu! by the well-known artist [ARForest](https://osu.ppy.sh/beatmaps/artists/95).
-Mapped by ::kaulpakka::{ user=7115625 } and [Remuring](https://osu.ppy.sh/users/6522146), this hybrid set offers a good mix of patterns, with a heavy emphasis on rice and long note coordination during its faster sections.
+Mapped by ::kaulpakka::{ user=7115625 } and ::Remuring::{ user=6522146 }, this hybrid set offers a good mix of patterns, with a heavy emphasis on rice and long note coordination during its faster sections.
 The ending in particular blends both skill sets in a very organic way, slowly creeping up the difficulty as rice transitions into long notes as the last chorus creeps up.

 [![](/wiki/shared/news/2026-02-18-osumania-7k-world-cup-2026-semifinals-recap/Vacant_Rhapsody-banner.jpg)](https://osu.ppy.sh/beatmapsets/2501778#mania/5504474)